-- The site is subject to being declared surplus to requirements by the Royal Mail. - The evidence suggests there is a need for employment generating and social infrastructure uses in this area. - Residential uses may also be appropriate as part of a mixed use scheme. - Only if other employment generating, commercial and social infrastructure uses have been explored and options discounted in line with other policies in this Plan, would a residential-led scheme with affordable housing and on-site car parking be considered as a potential redevelopment option. - Any proposed scheme has to be compatible with, and complement, the surrounding residential area. - Detailed guidance on design and local character for any redevelopment proposal will also be set out in the Village Planning Guidance SPD for Hampton.
+- As of 2016, Royal Mail has no plans to relocate operations from this delivery office.
+However, if the site is subject to being declared surplus to requirements by the Royal Mail in the longer term, the evidence suggests there is a need for employment generating and social infrastructure uses in this area. - Residential uses may also be appropriate as part of a mixed use scheme. - Only if other employment generating, commercial and social infrastructure uses have been explored and options discounted in line with other policies in this Plan, would a residential-led scheme with affordable housing and on-site car parking be considered as a potential redevelopment option. - The site is located within the Hampton Village Conservation Area, and any proposed scheme has to be compatible with, and complement, the surrounding residential area. - Detailed guidance on design and local character for any redevelopment proposal will also be set out in the Village Planning Guidance SPD for Hampton.